linebender/rfcs/rfcs/0007-pass-spec.md

 ### Other concepts

-This section describes concepts mentionned by name elsewhere in the RFCs, and gives them a semi-formal definition for future reference.
+This section describes concepts mentioned by name elsewhere in the RFCs and gives them a semi-formal definition for future reference.

 #### Widget status